How to Increase Search Visibility with Passage Indexing

 google passage indexing

-How passage indexing impacts SEO
+How passage ranking might impact SEO

 If you’re creating low-quality long-form content around long-tail keywords, you might need to rethink your strategy.
 This breakthrough expands the scope of competition, which might make it more difficult to rank for certain long-tail keywords.
 Instead of competing with other pages specifically about the long-tail keyword, you’re competing with high-quality long-form content that provides information about the long-tail keyword.